rack-io/rackio-documentation/docs/data.md

 ## Custom Models

 High end applications require data types more complex that the default data types.
-With Rackio you can define your own custom models for tag definitions in wich attributes can be a custom combination of the default data types.
+With Rackio you can define your own custom models for tag definitions in which attributes can be a custom combination of the default data types.
 In this way you can access custom tags by name or access custom tag properties, e.g. `Controller1.Set_Point` by using dot notation.

 ---